Lake Clarke Shores, Florida: Government

 Lake Clarke Shores uses the council-manager form of government.
 The town has five elected officials – mayor, vice mayor, president pro tem, and two council members.
 Town council members are elected to two-year terms.
 Being a council–manager form of government, the Lake Clarke Shores council appoints a town manager, who oversees administrative functions of the town government.
 The town manager also recommends proposals for the town council and implements policies approved by the town council.
 Another public official is the town clerk, who essentially serves as the town's secretary.

-Lake Clarke Shores is part of Florida's 21st congressional district.
-The town at the state level is part of the 87th district of the Florida House of Representatives, which covers a large portion of east-central Palm Beach County.
-The town within the Florida Senate's 31st district, which includes much of east-central and southeast Palm Beach County.
+Lake Clarke Shores is part of Florida's 22nd congressional district.
+The town at the state level is part of the 89th district of the Florida House of Representatives and Florida Senate's 24st district, both of which cover parts of east-central Palm Beach County.
 The town is also part of the 3rd district for the Palm Beach County Board of County Commissioners.